dinki/View-Assist/View Assist custom sentences/Search Wikipedia/README.md

 User can search for general knowledge questions on people, places, things, etc on Wikipedia.
 This custom sentence blueprint requires that Pyscript be installed (Watch the [Install video](https://youtu.be/jpJxZaisbGQ)).
 Download the file 'viewassist-wikisearch.py' and place it in your Home Assistant configuration directory in the 'pyscript' subdirectory.

 You will also need the [info](https://github.com/dinki/View-Assist/tree/main/View%20Assist%20dashboard%20and%20views/views/info) and [infopic](https://github.com/dinki/View-Assist/tree/main/View%20Assist%20dashboard%20and%20views/views/infopic) views installed.

+Special thanks to Scratt for his work on this automation